Appeal of Director's Determination - Act Part 13, Section 112

 - 21 days after the date of service if the person was personally served

-- 21 days after the date of service when the determination has been transmitted electronically or by fax machine (in accordance with s.122(3) of the Act) at the request of a person on whom a determination is required to be served.
+- 21 days after the date of service when the determination has been transmitted electronically or by fax machine (in accordance with s.122(3) of the Act)

 If a determination is varied by the director under s.86 of the Act, after an appeal has been made by a person in accordance with this section, the person may: